musairul/SparxSolver/README.md

 - **Extension popup doesn't open**:
     - Make sure you are on the `maths.sparx-learning.com` website, as the extension is designed to activate only on this domain.
     - Refresh the page and click on the extension again
+- **Auto Solve and Auto Bookwork isnt working**:
+   - This feature is brand new and quite buggy.
+It wont work on all question types.
+Please create detailed issues for any bugs you may find.

 ## ⚠️ Disclaimer